liuliquan/marklogic-hive-poc/README.md

-When you see something like following about Tez session initialized, the containers are all started:
+When you see something like following about Tez session created, the containers are all started:

 ```properties
 2018-07-02T06:45:41,950  INFO [main] tez.TezSessionPoolManager: Created new tez session for queue: default with session id: 704d121b-70a3-4ddc-a024-fdb7fcf6e3e1